You can tell a lot about hay just by looking at it, feeling it and smelling it. When assessing the quality of hay, consider the following factors:

 If you’re providing high-quality hay and your horse still likes to play with it, you’ve got a behavior problem on your hands.
 Impatience or boredom may be causing your horse to tear into his hay, so discourage this behavior by taking measures to slow down his food intake.
 If it takes more time for a horse to get each mouthful of hay, he will be occupied longer and be less likely to want to spread his precious forage around his stall.
 Try “double-bagging” with two hay nets or building a manger with spaces no larger than three-and-a-half inches between the slats.

-This article originally appeared in the October 2000 EQUUS magazine, issue 276.
+This article originally appeared in EQUUS issue 276

 Don’t miss out!
 With the free weekly EQUUS newsletter, you’ll get the latest horse health information delivered right to your in basket!
 If you’re not already receiving the EQUUS newsletter, click here to sign up.
 It’s *free*!